hande-qmc/hande/documentation/manual/tutorials/dmqmc.rst

     plt.legend(numpoints=1, loc='best')
     plt.ylabel('Weight of psips')

-.. [review] - JSS: 'encourage' makes it sound like there's a bias where really it's a reweighting scheme.
-.. [reply] - FDM: I didn't read it like that.
-What do you think would be better?

-To overcome this [Blunt14]_ invented an importance sampling scheme to encourage psips to stay on or near the diagonal by penalising spawning moves away from excitation levels.
+To overcome this [Blunt14]_ invented an unbiased importance sampling scheme to encourage psips to stay on or near the diagonal by penalising spawning moves away from excitation levels.
 This is sensible as typically the majority of the weight contributing to most physically significant observables originates from the determinants at lower excitation levels which